andrew-henry/Data-Structures/README.md

 C++ - is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
 The language has expanded significantly over time, and modern C++ now has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.

+* Array - In computer science, an array is a data structure consisting of a collection of elements, each identified by at least one array index or key

 * Linked List - A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
 The elements in a linked list are linked using pointers

 * Stacks - In computer science, a stack is an abstract data type that serves as a collection of elements, with two main principal operations: